 When another driver crashes into your car, you generally would assume that you would file an insurance claim or lawsuit against that driver directly.
 However, in some cases, other entities may be liable for your car accident-related losses, increasing your chances of a full financial recovery.
 This is often the case in a truck accident lawsuit.
 Many times, the trucking company may be held responsible instead of the truck driver.

-If you’ve been involved in a Connecticut truck accident, one of your first questions is likely, “Can you sue a trucking company?”
-In addition to shedding light on how liability in truck accident claims works, our personal injury lawyers are here to offer guidance regarding how to recover damages after an unexpected crash and how you can protect your legal rights in these instances.
+If you've been involved in a Connecticut truck accident, one of your first questions is likely, "Can you sue a trucking company?"
+In addition to shedding light on how liability in truck accident claims works, our

 Who is Responsible for a Truck Accident?

+There’s a clear distinction between suing a former employer in a trucking company and filing litigations against the trucking company itself.
+Typically, the former pertains to employment issues, while the latter usually involves accidents and damages brought on by negligence.
+In Connecticut, like any other state, you can pursue legal action against a trucking company for various reasons.
+However, the most commonplace situations involve traffic accidents caused by the negligence of the truck company, their drivers, or any other employees.
+Negligence in this realm refers to any breach in the duty of care that directly leads to harm, loss, or injury.
 For instance, if a trucking company fails to maintain its trucks and that lapse results in an accident, the injured party may be entitled to sue.
 Similarly, companies that allow truck drivers with known reckless tendencies or underqualified operators can be held liable if their negligence results in an accident.
 Negligence, in this case, can also encompass overloading trucks, coercing drivers into exceeding appropriate speed levels, or bypassing mandated rest periods.

 How Modified Comparative Negligence Affects a Truck Accident Claim

+modified comparative negligence rule.
+Even if you are partially at fault in a crash with a commercial truck, you can still seek damages, provided you are found to be less than 51% at fault.
 Additionally, if a Connecticut trucking company is guilty of violating Federal Motor Carrier Safety Administration (FMCSA) regulations – which could include a wide range of infractions like exceeding federal hours of service, poor maintenance, or non-compliance with drug and alcohol testing, you have grounds to sue.
 You should absolutely seek legal counsel to guide you through the complex process of filing a lawsuit against a trucking company within Connecticut’s legal framework.
+A

-A Connecticut truck accident lawyer can help you understand any distinctive state-specific regulations that apply to your case, ensuring you have the most robust possible claim.
+Connecticut truck accident lawyer can help you understand any distinctive state-specific regulations that apply to your case, ensuring you have the most robust possible claim.

 Is the Trucking Company Responsible for the Actions of a Negligent Truck Driver?